 Lady Fiona has put together a very comprehensive guide on some travel options to the site from the airports around London.
 See below in the travel information.

-All beds and feast spaces are now booked pending confirmation!
-You may still register and we will add you to the waiting list.
+All beds and feast spaces are now booked pending confirmation.

 A separate booking form must be completed for each person attending, including children and infants.
 Bookings can only be confirmed by: